 How to Check if Your Tesla Has Free Supercharging

 Remember, you can always call Tesla and ask if you have Free Supercharging and whether it will transfer.
-While it may take some extra time (and possibly some argument, which is why having a copy of the purchase agreement and the above tables handy is a good idea ), confirming your Free Supercharging situation with a Tesla representative should be more authoritative than any other method.
+While it may take some extra time (and possibly some argument, which is why having a copy of the purchase agreement and the above tables handy is a good idea), confirming your Free Supercharging scenario with Tesla’s customer service should be more authoritative than any other method.

 If you are looking to buy a used Model X or Model S with Free Supercharging, getting the seller to confirm their Free Unlimited Supercharging transferability is important.
 Beyond the year and trim of the vehicle, you may need to know the purchase and delivery date (especially important for early 2017) and how the vehicle has changed hands over the years.
 If possible, meeting the seller at a Supercharger and confirming that the car does show Free Supercharging (or no price) as it charges can help you confirm if a pre-owned Model S or Model X that falls within the 2012-2016 timeline still has transferable Free Supercharging (2017 is a little less certain with this method as it can also have non-transferable Free Unlimited Supercharging).